St Peter's Church, Forncett: Interior

 Font The font is 15th century and its original decoration has largely been obliterated.
 It was moved to its current location in 1877 from in front of the belfry.

 Pulpit The pulpit is built from two 17th century oak panels.
 It was restored in the 19th century, when it was moved to its present position.
 It is believed to have replaced an earlier hexagonal pulpit.

 Rood screen & Reredos A rood screen was built across the entrance to the chancel in the 15th century.
 It was taken down in the 19th century and material from it later used in the reredos, designed by H. Wilson, that was installed behind the altar in 1897.

 There is a narrow stairway at the east end of the south aisle that once gave access to the rood loft, on top of the rood screen.

 Piscinae There are three Medieval piscinae in the church.
 The finest is set into the wall on the left of the north door and is 14th century.
 The others are to the right of the altar and behind the organ.

 Organ There is a single manual and pedal pipe organ, built circa 1850 by Holdich of London.
 It was installed in 1872, originally on the north side of the chancel and was moved to the south aisle in 1877.
 Restoration work was carried out in 1979, 1987 and in 2006, when a complete overhaul was undertaken by Richard Bower.

 Tomb The alabaster tomb of Elizabeth and Thomas Drake (died 1485) shows the couple lying side by side, carefully depicted in medieval dress, using niello work – a type of engraving that uses a black mixture to fill out the engraved lines.
 It may be unique in Norfolk.
-In her historical outline of the church, Rosemary Izat states that the inscription (now defaced) once read: "All Christian people that walk by this tomb erly or late, of your cherity say a pater noster for the soul of Tho.
+In her historical outline of the church, Rosemary Izat states that the inscription (now defaced) once read: "All Christian people that walk by this tomb early or late, of your cherity say a pater noster for the soul of Tho.
 Drake" (Weever's Funeral Monuments).

 Memorials There are a number of memorials in the church, including those to the men of Forncett who fell in two world wars.
 Notable are two Ledger Stones, set into the floor near the belfry, each with a small brass inscription to members of the Baxter family – 1484 and 1535.
 In the chancel there is an oval stone tablet to the memory of Anna Cookson, daughter of William Cookson, one time rector of the parish, and a cousin of Dorothy and William Wordsworth.

 Stained glass windows There are four stained glass windows, all from the 19th century, with dedications.
 The south chancel window depicting St Peter and St Paul is by F. W. Oliphant and dates from 1854.
 It has been described as ‘outstandingly good glass of very good colour and painting and a rare work’.
 There is an additional, lancet, stained glass window in the tower, without dedication.